 \section{Experiments}

-We evaluate the effectiveness of \ours{} for OOD detection and selective classification using several image classification datasets.
-Our aim is to empirically answer the following questions: (1) How does the data-driven confidence minimization loss affect the predictive confidence of the final model, and what role does the distribution of the uncertainty data play?
+We evaluate the effectiveness of \ours{} for selective classification and OOD detection using several image classification datasets.
+Our goal is to empirically answer the following questions: (1) How does the data-driven confidence minimization loss affect the predictive confidence of the final model, and what role does the distribution of the uncertainty data play?
 (2) Does confidence minimization on the uncertainty dataset result in better calibration?
 (3) How does~\ours{} compare to state-of-the-art methods for OOD detection and selective classification?
-We provide the full experimental setup and additional results in the appendix.

-\textbf{Metrics.} Recall that the OOD detection problem involves two classification tasks: (1) a binary classification task to predict whether each example is ID or OOD, and (2) the main classification task of predicting labels of images.
-Similarly, the selective classification problem involves a binary classification task to predict whether the model will misclassify a given example, in addition to the main classification task with labels.
-To ensure a comprehensive evaluation, we consider multiple metrics, each measuring different aspects of the performance in the two steps.
-We group the metrics below according to their relevance to the OOD detection and selective classification settings as D and SC.
-Specifically, we consider the following metrics, which we define in detail in \cref{appendix:metrics}: \begin{enumerate}[itemsep=0pt, topsep=0pt] \item FPR@TPR (D): probability that an ID input is misclassified as OOD, given true positive rate TPR. \item AUROC (D): area under the receiver operator curve of the binary ID/OOD classification task. \item AUPR (D): area under the precision-recall curve of the binary ID/OOD classification task. \item ECE (SC): expected difference between confidence and accuracy, i.e. $\E[|p(\hat{y} = y \mid \hat{p} = p) - p|]$. \item AUC (SC): area under the curve of selective classification accuracy vs coverage. \item Acc@Cov (SC): average accuracy on the $\text{Cov}\%$ datapoints with highest confidence. \item Cov@Acc (SC): largest fraction of data for which selective accuracy is above $\text{Acc}$. \end{enumerate}
+\textbf{Metrics.} Recall that the selective classification problem involves a binary classification task to predict whether the model will misclassify a given example, in addition to the main classification task.
+Similarly, the OOD detection problem involves two classification tasks: (1) a binary classification task to predict whether each example is ID or OOD, and (2) the main classification task of predicting labels of images.
+To ensure a comprehensive evaluation, we consider multiple metrics, each measuring the two key aspects of performance.
+We group the metrics below by their relevance to the selective classification (SC) or OOD detection (D) setting.
+These metrics are defined in detail in \cref{appendix:metrics}: \begin{enumerate}[itemsep=0pt, topsep=0pt] \item ECE (SC): expected difference between confidence and accuracy, i.e., $\E[|p(\hat{y} = y \mid \hat{p} = p) - p|]$. \item AUC (SC): area under the curve of selective classification accuracy vs coverage. \item Acc@Cov (SC): average accuracy on the $\text{Cov}\%$ datapoints with highest confidence. \item Cov@Acc (SC): largest fraction of data for which selective accuracy is above $\text{Acc}$. \item FPR@TPR (D): probability that an ID input is misclassified as OOD, given true positive rate TPR. \item AUROC (D): area under the receiver operator curve of the binary ID/OOD classification task. \item AUPR (D): area under the precision-recall curve of the binary ID/OOD classification task. \end{enumerate}